 The program's curriculum utilizes numerous resources for genetics education on the UAB campus.
-The core components of the program include didactic education, clinical experience and a graduate level project.
-Students will complete 56-58 credit hours to obtain the degree.
-The coursework is presented in a variety of formats, including relevant lectures, problem-based learning, case studies, group discussion, student presentations, and role-playing activities.
+The core components of the program include didactic education, clinical experiences, and a graduate level project.
+Students will complete 57 credit hours to obtain the degree.
+The coursework is presented in a variety of in person and online formats.
+Coursework includes topic-based lectures, problem-based learning, case studies, group discussion, student presentations, role-playing activities and medical simulations.
+Online course work is available to students during their offsite rotation experiences and is taught in a synchronous format with students on campus.
 Genetic counseling topics will be infused into all major coursework to make each course directly applicable to preparation for professional practice.
 All coursework will be supported by online resources (Canvas Learning Management System).

-Student clinical experiences will either be on the UAB campus and at the UAB-affiliated Children's Hospital of Alabama, the University of Mississippi Medical Center in Jackson, MS, the Geisinger Health System in Danville, PA, St. Louis University School of Medicine in St. Louis, MO, Children's Mercy Hospital in Kansas City, MO, Oregon Health & Science University and various genetic clinics in Memphis, TN including St. Jude Children's Research Hospital, the West Clinic, Le Bonheur Children's Hospital, and Baptist Memorial Hospital.
-Sites of Clinical training are established at enrollment during the Genetic Counseling match process and will be honored for the duration of training whenever possible.
+Student clinical experiences will be on the UAB medical campus and at the UAB-affiliated Children's Hospital of Alabama and with one of the program's clinical training partner institutions.
+The program's current clinical partners are, the Geisinger Health System in Danville, PA, Children's Mercy Hospital in Kansas City, MO, Oregon Health & Science University in Portland, Oregon and multiple sites in Memphis, Tennessee including Le Bonheur Children's Hospital, St. Jude Children's Research Hospital, Baptist Memorial Hospital and the West Cancer Clinic .
+Sites of clinical training are established at enrollment during the genetic counseling match process and will be honored for the duration of training whenever possible.
 In rare cases, adjustment of clinical tracks during the course of student training may be necessary.
-UAB also has affiliation agreements with several institutions within driving distance, and is able to establish new affiliation agreements as needed.
+UAB also has affiliation agreements with several additional institutions and is able to establish new affiliation agreements as needed.
 Students are encouraged to go off campus for their summer rotation.
 Students will have exposure to clinical care during their first year as part of their coursework.
-The first full rotation will be in the summer after the first year and rotations will continue through both semesters of the second year.
+The first full rotation will be in the summer after the first year, and rotations will continue through both semesters of the second year.
 The program has established internal standards for specific case types and roles that each student will meet.
-These standards will include the minimum 50 cases required by the Accreditation Council for Genetic Counseling (ACGC), as well as other clinical experiences that will prepare students for clinical practice and board certification.
+These standards will include the minimum 50 participatory cases required by the Accreditation Council for Genetic Counseling (ACGC), as well as other clinical experiences that will prepare students for clinical practice and board certification through acquiring the ACGC Practice Based Competencies (PBCs).

-Students will also complete a non-thesis graduate project (UAB's Plan II) that requires the student to gain insight into the techniques of problem posing and problem solving and to use these insights to prepare a written report.
+Students will also complete a non-thesis graduate project (UAB's Plan II) that requires the student to gain insight into the techniques of problem posing and problem solving and to use these insights to prepare a written manuscript and professional poster related to the student project.
 The faculty will work with each student to identify appropriate project ideas and guide them to completion.
 Work on the graduate project begins in the first semester of year 1 with project selection.